somethinglikeforensics/somethinglikeforensics/README.md

-👋 John Wayne would never use a surge protector!
+:volcano: John Wayne would never use a surge protector!